Hastings man charged after shots fired near top dressing aircraft

 He said discharging a firearm at aircraft could have serious consequences.

-"In this case it didn't, but if the aircraft control services or something were damaged beyond the pilots ability to control that aircraft then obviously it could result in quite a disastorous outcome"
+"In this case it didn't, but if the aircraft control services or something were damaged beyond the pilot's ability to control that aircraft then obviously it could result in quite a disastrous outcome."

-"Very much the large majority, 99.9 per cent, of hunters are a responsible bunch of people and it would be a shame to have their reputation tarnished by either a malicious or a stupid act, a brain fade moment by someone on the day"
+"The large majority, 99.9 per cent, of hunters are a responsible bunch of people and it would be a shame to have their reputation tarnished by either a malicious or stupid act, a brain fade moment by someone on the day."

 The top dressing company that owns the aircraft and the owner of the Tuki Tuki farm where the incident took place were both approached by Hawke's Bay Today for comment, but declined as the matter is still before the court.